Healthy Homes Assessment Totara Park

 Totara Park Healthy Homes Compliance Timeframes

-• Ceiling and underfloor insulation is a requirement in all Totara Park and New Zealand rental houses where it’s reasonably practicable to put in.
+• The insulation of the ceiling and underfloor is compulsory to all Totara Park and New Zealand rental houses where it’s reasonably practicable to put in.

-• Property managers and landlords are required to keep records that prove compliance with the Healthy Homes Standard that apply or will apply throughout the tenancy period of an apartment rental.
+• Property managers and landlords are required to keep records of their the conformance to the Healthy Homes Standard that apply or will be applicable to an apartment rental.

 From July 1st 2021

-• All the boarding households (except Kainga Ora and registered Community Housing Provider boarding home tenancies) must comply with the Healthy Homes Standard regardless of when the tenancy began.
+• All the boarding households (except Kainga Ora and Community Housing Providers with registered Boarding house tenancies) must meet the Healthy Homes Standard regardless of the date when the tenancy started.

 Unreasonable Gaps & Holes